 - Why do batteries become less efficient after a few months of purchase?

 We are moving into a future where lithium-ion batteries will be the protagonists even more than they already are; a technology that is as performing as it is obsolete if not properly managed.
 In fact, it is estimated that a generic lithium-ion cell of any device loses about 12% of its useful life annually if the charging phase is not managed correctly.
 To better understand this concept, we can make an analogy with cars.
 The cars are sold with an average consumption declared by the manufacturer, which varies considerably according to the driving mode.
 With a sporty driving you will certainly have a higher average consumption than a slow pace.
 The same goes for smartphones.
 When the charging phase is not correctly managed, the battery capacity wears out in the short term, causing an increasingly shorter runtime.
 In fact, if the battery is kept at its end-of-charge voltage of 4.35V even after reaching 100%, a significant decrease in discharge cycles is caused, from 500 to about 150.

 - How does the smart charging introduced in the latest generation smartphones work?

 "With iOS 13 and later, the iPhone uses machine learning for try to understand yours charging habits daily so that the Optimized charging option is activated only when the iPhone expects it to be connected to a charger for an extended period of time ", so Apple explains the new feature that presents some problems.

 In the moment in which you had to wake up earlier of the "usual", one would find the smartphone to one carica less than 100%; if you had to wake up later battery would continue to be maintained at its end-of-charge voltagecausing rapid wear.

-Logically it's not for sure that the smartphone is able to learn habits of the consumer, especially in individuals who lead a hectic life without well-defined routines.
+Nit is not said that the smartphone is able to learn habits of the consumer, especially in individuals who lead a hectic life without well-defined routines.